-Leirigh Films recently teamed up with Peyton Goddard to create an animated short film about autism titled Treasure All.
+Leirigh Films LLC recently teamed up with Peyton Goddard to create an animated short film about autism titled Treasure All.
 The film centers around the isolation Peyton, who has autism, felt growing up.

 “We used Peyton’s own poetic words to describe the heartbreak and isolation of an intelligent person trapped, and unable to communicate.
 It’s a timely and timeless message of acceptance.” said director, L. V. O’Connell.